Information for leaders

 - I've read specific programme guidance for the activities I plan to run and explored the socially distanced programme ideas on the programme planning tool.

 Once you’re up and running - We know things can change very quickly, which is why it's important to review and evaluate the safety of your group regularly.
-It’s also important to work with your leadership team to review any current plans and to work towards moving to the next readiness level if safe to do so.
+Work with your leadership team to review any current plans and to work towards moving to the next readiness level if safe to do so.

 Reviewing your risk assessment - As with any risk assessment, you’ll need to dynamically review (and keep reviewing) the situation as things change.
 If significant new risks are identified and added to the risk assessment, this will need to be submitted for re-approval.
-If existing risks are updated, the risk assessment shouldn’t require re-approval; this would be things such as changes in the maximum number of people present, changes in arrival procedures and hygiene arrangements.
-Examples of new risks would include meeting in a very different environment, moving to meet indoors, or introducing overnight/residential activities.
-These items will need to be added to the existing risk assessment, or raised as a new risk assessment document, and submitted for approval.
+For example - meeting in a very different environment, moving to meet indoors, or introducing overnight/residential activities.
+But if existing risks are updated, the risk assessment shouldn’t require re-approval.
+For example - changes in the maximum number of people present, changes in arrival procedures and hygiene arrangements.

 By the end of the What to do next step, you should’ve completed the following: